yoanastamenova/yoanastamenova/README.md

 ## ✨ Fun Facts
 - Naruto is my favorite anime.
-- As a kid, I wanted to be a fashion designer.
+- Developed a passion for gaming and computers/network from early age.
 - I love using Mac after switching from the good old Windows.